The

 sin, our sin, leeches into the suffering of others!

-Just as our deeds that are holy affect
+Just as our deeds that

-I have done, and before the enormity and evil my sins have caused.”
+what I have done, and before the enormity and evil my sins have caused.”

-The Mystery of Sin is so Closely tied up with
+The Mystery of Sin is so Closely

-the Greater Mystery of Forgiveness
+Greater Mystery of

-The mystery of sin is so
+The mystery of sin

-at an understanding of the far greater mystery of forgiveness.
+could arrive at an understanding of the far greater mystery of forgiveness.

 Yes, you've sinned.
 Grievously.
 Recognize this.
 Ask God's mercy and